Robert Mueller has raised big Trump-Russia questions. Will his report answer them?

 As the Mueller filing indicated, Papadopoulos was routinely and eagerly reporting to his campaign bosses his interactions with the Russians.
 If he did pass on this information, that would mean that Trump campaign officials had advance notice that the Kremlin was running dirty tricks against Clinton.
 This is important because the Trump campaign and its top advisers (including Manafort and Donald Trump Jr.) denied Russian intervention in the election after news of the Democratic Party hack broke in June 2016 and after the stolen Democratic material was dumped before the Democratic convention in July 2016.
 Was the Trump campaign covering for the Russians?

 The statement of offense in the Papadopoulos case also noted that between mid-June and mid-August 2016, Papadopoulos pursued an “off the record” meeting between the Trump campaign and “members of Putin’s office” and the Russian Ministry of Foreign Affairs.
-It seems that Papadopoulos was trying to set up a back channel with Vladimir Putin and the Kremlin while Russia was attacking the election—and after this assault had become a matter of public discussion in the United States.
+It seems that Papadopoulos was trying to set up a back channel with Putin and the Kremlin while Russia was attacking the election—and after this assault had become a matter of public discussion in the United States.
 Who in the Trump campaign knew about this effort to reach out to Putin?
 Who was Papadopoulos in contact with on the Russian side?
 Is it possible that the Russians saw this move as a signal that the Trump campaign approved of its attempt to subvert the US election?
 Mueller’s filing leaves out many details and raises more questions about Papadopoulos’ communication with Russian emissaries than it answers.

 Michael Cohen

 In a sentencing memo regarding Michael Cohen’s cooperation with his investigation, Mueller noted that Trump’s former fixer, who pleaded guilty to campaign finance violations, tax and bank fraud, and lying to Congress, had been quite helpful.
 This filing stated that Cohen provided Mueller “with useful information concerning certain discrete Russia-related matters core to its investigation that he obtained by virtue of his regular contact with [Trump Organization] executives during the campaign.”
 The memo did not spell out these matters or identify the Trump Organization executives.
 This portion of Cohen’s cooperation might be connected to the Trump tower project in Moscow that Trump was pursuing secretly while he was running for president.
-(A project Trump essentially lied about when he said he had no business interests in Russia.)
+(It was a project Trump essentially lied about when he said he had no business interests in Russia.)
 But could these “Russia-related matters” (note the plural) include other activities?
 And do the referenced company executives (note the plural) include Donald Trump Jr., Eric Trump, or Ivanka Trump?
 A final Mueller report could certainly provide more specifics about the Trump tower venture and the involvement of his adult children—and tell the public about the other “Russian-related matters” involving the Trump Organization.

 Donald Trump

-In many of the cases brought by Mueller, the same fundamental question hovers: did Trump know about this?
+In many of the cases brought by Mueller, the same fundamental question hovers: Did Trump know about this?
 Michael Flynn, Trump’s former national security adviser, pleaded guilty to lying to the FBI about his conversations with the Russian ambassador to the United States during the transition in late 2016, in which Flynn tried to undercut sanctions President Barack Obama had imposed on Russia for its interventions in the election.
 Was Trump aware of these conversations?
 Did he direct Flynn to speak to the Russians?
 According to Mueller, Manafort colluded with an alleged Russian intelligence associate during the campaign.
 Did Trump know about that?
 In his recent public testimony to Congress, Cohen said he believed that Donald Trump Jr. had told Trump about the June 2016 Trump Tower meeting, where top Trump aides met with a Russian emissary whom they were told would deliver them dirt on Clinton as part of a secret Kremlin effort to help the Trump campaign.
 Is this one of the “discrete Russia-related matters” referenced in Mueller’s sentencing memo for Cohen?
 Did Mueller discover whether Trump Jr. did tell his dad about this meeting?
 Cohen also testified that Stone told Trump in advance about the WikiLeaks dump of Democratic emails stolen by Russian hackers.
 Could this mean Trump is the person who, according to Mueller’s indictment of Stone, “directed” a senior Trump campaign official to contact Stone about other damaging information WikiLeaks might have on Clinton?
 (In written responses to questions from Mueller, Trump reportedly has stated that he did not know about the Trump Tower meeting in advance and never communicated with Stone about WikiLeaks.
 Does Mueller have evidence showing the president lied to his investigation?)

 And then there is this nugget: In Mueller’s indictment of 12 Russian military intelligence officers for hacking and leaking Democratic emails, he noted that “on or about July 27, 2016, the Conspirators attempted after hours to spearphish for the first time email accounts at a domain hosted by a third-party provider and used by Clinton’s personal office.
 At or around the same time, they also targeted seventy-six email addresses at the domain for the Clinton Campaign.”
 Earlier that day, Trump had exclaimed at a rally, “Russia, if you’re listening, I hope you’re able to find the 30,000 emails that are missing.”
 Nowadays, Trump claims that he was merely joking.
 But this is another question Mueller’s investigation has prompted: Was it anything but a coincidence that hours after Trump made this request, Russian hackers for the first time attacked Clinton’s personal office and also went after email addresses at the Clinton campaign?